-Now you can use these same 6 ‘resistance’ strategies which had worked perfectly to rescue my wallet.
-Resistance (to spending on bargains) is not futile in this instance!
+Use these same 6 ‘resistance’ strategies which had worked perfectly to rescue your wallet.
+Resistance (to spending on bargains) will never be futile anymore!

 (This post contains affiliate links.
 I may receive a small compensation if you purchase through these links at no extra cost to you.
 Please read my disclosure policy.
 I only recommend products I trust and use).